screeps/docs/source/contributed/earlyEnergyManagement.md

 ---

 ## Early Game Energy Collection Guide:
-This guide aims at improving the energy collection capability of novice player Bots.
+This guide aims to improve the energy collection capability of novice player Bots.

-Your goal in the early stages of the game is to produce a as many control points as possible.
+Your goal in the early stages of the game is to generate a as many control points as possible.
-Control point generation is basically energy management, because energy is converted into control points by upgrading the controller.
+Control point generation is basically energy management, because energy is directly converted into control points by upgrading the controller.

 The goal of this guide is to enable you to:
 * Harvesting as much energy as possible
 * Doing so with as few creep parts as possible

-After a genreal introduction to energy harvesting, I will provide a few key features you might want to implement, ranked by importance.
+After a genreal introduction to energy harvesting, I will provide a few key features you might want to implement.
 These features will dramatically increase the energy amount harvested or focus on improving creep efficiency.